Dwarf fruit trees

 Prunus domestica Goldust - Common plum

-This mini plum tree quickly produces large, fragrant and sweet yellow fruits harvested in August.
-It's an ideal self-fertile variety for small gardens or balconies.
+This mini plum tree quickly produces large yellow, fragrant and sweet fruits that are harvested in August.
+It is a self-fertile variety ideal for small gardens or balconies.

 • Flowering time May